 This process was instigated by law schools to bump up their acceptance rates, which would, in turn, bump up their rank in USNWR as well.
 So this seems to be another hint of the influence USNWR holds over people.
 In addition to this, though the GPA of undergraduates appears to be objective, they are subjective.

-When it comes to the difficulty level, grading scale, and required materials, there is a difference.
+There is a difference when it comes to the difficulty level, grading scale, and required materials.
 The difficulty level and the classes remain different.
 And this remains true even though requirements for course criteria are identical.
 So the ranking process of USNWR becoming based upon the student’s GPA is the obvious effect.

 So the question arises, when it comes to ranking lawyers, how does it work?
-In September of 2010, USNWR and Best Attorneys presented to the media with their selections for the best lawyers.
+In September of 2010, USNWR and Best Attorneys presented the media with their best lawyers' selections.
 According to Best Lawyers' website, the most respected and oldest publication of the legal profession's peer-reviews is "Best Lawyers."